 - Click Management in the upper navigation bar

-- Click Users->Project Users or Project Configuration -> Feedback Settings and the desired Feedback Type
+- Click Users > Project Users or Project Configuration > Feedback Types and select the modify pencil of the desired Feedback Type

 - Click User or Feedback Resources